|

 expectations in vendor expertise, focus on core competencies, quality of service, cost, and transition to new

-The capacity and speed of the central processing unit (CPU), the amounts and types of memory,
+technology.
+Hardware knowledge The capacity and speed of the central processing unit (CPU), the amounts and types of memory,

 the capacity and types of disk drives and other storage devices, and the design of the network interface all